Mediterranean Chicken Orzo Soup

 - In same pan, heat remaining oil over medium-high heat.
 Add vegetables, salt, oregano and pepper; cook and stir 4-6 minutes or until vegetables are crisp-tender.
 Add wine, stirring to loosen browned bits from pan.
 Stir in broth, rosemary and bay leaf; bring to a boil.

 - Add orzo.
 Reduce heat; simmer, covered, 15-18 minutes or until orzo is tender, stirring occasionally.
 Return chicken to pan; heat through.
-Stir in lemon peel and juice; remove bay leaf.
+Stir in lemon zest and juice; remove bay leaf.
 If desired, top each serving with parsley.
-Yield: 6 servings (2-1/2 quarts).